Printed electronics: History

 While printed electronics have been around since the 1960s, they are predicted to have a major boom in total revenue.
 As of 2011, the total printed electronic revenue was reported to be at $12.385 (billion).
 A report by IDTechEx predicts the PE market will reach $330 (billion) in 2027.
 A big reason for this increase in revenue is because of the incorporation of printed electronic into cellphones.
 Nokia was one of the companies that pioneered the idea of creating a "Morph" phone using printed electronics.
 Since then, Apple has implemented this technology into their iPhone XS, XS Max, and XR devices.
 Printed electronics can be used to make all of the following components of a cellphone: 3D main antenna, GPS antenna, energy storage, 3D interconnections, multi-layer PCB, edge circuits, ITO jumpers, hermetic seals, LED packaging, and tactile feedback.

 With the revolutionary discoveries and advantages that printed electronic gives to companies many large companies have made recent investments into this technology.
 In 2007, Soligie Inc. and Thinfilm Electronics entered into an agreement to combine IPs for soluble memory materials and functional materials printing to develop printed memory in commercial volumes.
 LG announce significant investment, potentially $8.71 billion in OLEDs on Plastic.
 Sharp (Foxconn) will invest $570m in pilot line for OLED displays.
 BOE announce potential $6.8 billion in flexible AMOLED fab.
 Heliatek has secured €80m in additional funding for OPV manufacturing in Dresden.
 PragmatIC has raised ~ €20m from investors including Avery Dennison.
 Thinfilm invests in new production site in Silicon Valley (formerly owned by Qualcomm).
 Cambrios back in business after acquisition by TPK.

 Applications

-Printed electronics are in use or under consideration include wireless sensors in packaging, skin patches that communicate with the internet, and buildings that detect leaks to enable preventative maintenance.
+Printed electronics in use or under consideration include wireless sensors in packaging, skin patches that communicate with the internet, and buildings that detect leaks to enable preventative maintenance.
 Most of these applications are still in the prototyping and development stages.
-There is a particularly growing interest for flexible smart electronic systems, including photovoltaic, sensing and processing devices, driven by the desire to extend and integrate the latest advances in (opto-)electronic technologies into a broad range of low-cost (even disposable) consumer products of our everyday life, and as tools to bring together the digital and physical worlds.
+There is a growing interest in flexible smart electronic systems, including photovoltaic, sensing and processing devices, with the goal of extending and integrating the latest advances in (opto-)electronic technologies into a broad range of low-cost (or disposable) everyday consumer products.

 Norwegian company ThinFilm demonstrated roll-to-roll printed organic memory in 2009.

 Another company, Rotimpres based in Spain, has successfully introduced applications on different markets as for instance; heaters for smart furniture or to prevent mist and capacitive switch for keyboards on white goods and industrial machines.